evaHallermeier/Photo2Monet/README.md

 link of the colab notebook: INSERT LINK HERE

-Notebook 2 - Training of second model : Neural style transfer with different experiments DO NOT RUN IT!!
+## Notebook 2 - Training of second model : Neural style transfer with different experiments
+DO NOT RUN IT!!
+### Table of content:

-Notebook 3 TEST-INSERT LINK HERE
+## Notebook 3 TEST-INSERT LINK HERE

 ## Colab notebooks structure: